-Federal Stafford Loans are available through the Federal Family Educational Loan (FFEL) Program.
-The funds for Stafford Loans will come to students from a bank, credit union, or other lender that participates in the FFEL Program.
-In order to apply for Stafford Loans the student must complete the FAFSA form.
+Federal Direct Loans are available through the U.S. Department of Education.
+In order to apply for Direct Loans, the student must complete the FAFSA form.
 They must also complete an online entrance counseling session.

-Stafford Loans must be repaid.
-Stafford Loans are either subsidized or unsubsidized.
+Direct Loans must be repaid.
+Direct Loans are either subsidized or unsubsidized.
 A subsidized loan is awarded on the basis of financial need.
-The federal government pays interest on the loan ("subsidizes" the loan) until the student begins repayment and during authorized periods of deferment.
+The federal government pays interest on loan (subsidizes the loan) until the student graduates, withdraws, or drops below half-time status.
 An unsubsidized loan is not awarded on the basis of need.
 Students will be charged interest from the time the loan is disbursed until it is paid in full.